-- Lock: Shows the lock status of the link: - OK: The 10G Ethernet Phy Rx port is successfully locked to the inbound Ethernet signal. - ERROR: The 10G Ethernet Phy Rx port lost lock to the incoming Ethernet signal during the last second.
-This indicates there is likely a physical layer problem with the link.

-- CRC Error columns:
+- Lock: Shows the lock status of the link: - OK: The 10/25G Ethernet Phy Rx port is successfully locked to the inbound Ethernet signal. - ERROR: The 10/25G Ethernet Phy Rx port lost lock to the incoming Ethernet signal during the last second.
+This indicates there is likely a physical layer problem with the link. - CRC Error columns:

-- STATUS: There have been no overflow errors in the Ethernet MAC during the last second. - ERR SECS: An errored second is an interval of a second during which any error has occurred, regardless of whether that error was a single bit error, or a complete loss of communication for that entire second.
+- STATUS: There have been no overflow errors in the Ethernet MAC during the - ERR SECS: This is an interval of a second during which any error has occurred, regardless of whether that error was a single-bit error, or a complete loss of communication for that entire second.